artsy/eigen/docs/testing.md

 ❗️ It won't work if there is already a component using a query renderer. [eg?]

-// TODO: rename setupTestWrapperTL to setupTestWrapper and setupTestWrapper to setupTestWrapperLegacy
+// TODO: rename setupTestWrapperTL to setupTestWrapper_LEGACY and setupTestWrapper_LEGACY to setupTestWrapperLegacy
 // Decide if we want to use this pattern or not.

 Suggestion: Would it make sense to either remove this abstraction alltogether, or suggest it as the main course of action?